TomasAndersonFang/SANCS/README.md

 ## Usage

   ### Data
-  In our experiments, we use the dataset shared by Xiao-dong gu.
+  In our experiments, we use the dataset shared by @guxd.
 You can download this shared dataset from [Google Drive](https://drive.google.com/drive/folders/1GZYLT_lzhlVczXjD6dgwVUvDDPHMB6L7?usp=sharing) and add this dataset folder to `/data`.

   ### Configuration
   Edit hyper-parameters and settings in `config.py`